authgear/authgear-server/docs/specs/account-linking.md

 ### The built-in oauth identity standard attributes

-For each supporteed oauth provider types, authgear has implemented a built-in standard attribute mappings.
+For each supported oauth provider types, authgear has implemented a built-in standard attribute mappings.
 You could find the mappings of each provider in the [SSO Providers](#./sso-providers.md) document.

 ### Customizing the oauth identity attributes